 To better understand hospice eligibility for cancer, it’s important to understand the hospice concept.
 Hospice is a type of care for those with life-limiting illnesses and provides relief from symptoms and pain and emotional support for patients and their families.
 Hospice eligibility generally depends on an individual’s prognosis and current health status.
 Patients will be considered to be in the terminal stage of cancer and eligible for hospice if they meet the following criteria:

-Factors 1 and 2 MUST be present; and either factor 3 or 4 MUST be present.
+Factors 1 and 2 must be present, and either factors 3 or 4 must be present.
 Consider all factors that impact the patient’s prognosis.

-2. Dependence for two or more activities of daily living.
+2. Dependence on two or more activities of daily living

 3. Pathology report reveals evidence of malignancy or metastases.

-4. Progression from earlier stage of disease to metastatic disease with either:
+4. Progression from an earlier stage of the disease to metastatic disease with either:

 - The patient declines further disease-directed therapy

 It’s important to note that certain cancers with poor prognoses may be hospice eligible without fulfilling other criteria in this section.